The Thought Behind Writing a Children’s Book

 June 16, 2016

-We all have our personal opinions about whether we prefer reading physical books, or the new digital versions on an e-reader device ourselves, but what about for our kids?
+We all have our personal opinions about whether we prefer reading either physical books, or the new digital versions on an e-reader device.
+Some adults like fictional novels or non fiction motivational, biographries or technical or trade books, like those about plumbing, HVAC or roofing.
+But what about for our kids?

 Many people have made the move to digital e-books, but children’s books are a different experience entirely for your children.
 I read the books I enjoy on my Kindle, but when it comes to a child like my nephew, I spend the extra money.
 I get the large copies with the colorful illustrations because it’s a different experience for children.